 Underutilized Business Zone concerns (HUBZones), Historically Black

-Colleges and Universities (HBCUs), and Minority Serving Institutions
+Colleges and Universities (HBCUs), and Minority Institutions

 a.
 This directive is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
 This language applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.